What’s in a Green Tea Shot: Easy Recipe & Ingredients Guide

 I place a strainer over my shaker if it does not have one built in.
 Carefully pour the mixed liquid into two shot glasses, dividing it evenly between them.
 Fill each glass about three-quarters full to leave room for the soda topping.

-The strained mixture should look light yellow with a slightly cloudy appearance throughout.
+The strained mixture should appear light yellow and slightly cloudy throughout.
 Make sure no ice chunks fall into the shot glasses during the pouring process.

 Step 4: Top with Soda